 The ritzy kibbutz overlooking beauty, but which has paid the price of it's privileged perch over the years, due to its proximity to the border.

-is a frustration and call to stay indoors, in Israel it is a blessing from the heavens and people (ourselves included) flocked to the Golan Heights, to see the forming water courses, in their exceptional flowing paths.
+and call to stay indoors, in Israel it is a blessing from the heavens and people (ourselves included) flocked to the Golan Heights, to see the forming water courses, in their exceptional flowing paths.
 Now, coming from a place where the mighty Niagara Falls is basically in my backyard, a little rain and it's moist effects are not exactly cause for celebratory sightseeing.
 However, what I found to be tremendously interesting, was observing the people

 observing the water.
 What a fascinating cultural experience to see the joy of a population at receiving rain which is so greatly needed.
 As we drove, we stopped at the roadside here and there, along with other rain revelers, to see the swollen streams, flooded plains, and baby waterfalls, which were not there days before, and will not continue to be there even as I write.
 Despite the day being cold, gray and wet, people were smiling and laughing, excitedly making their way from one water spectacle to the next, exclaiming with gratitude at receiving the answer to so many prayers.
-Water, the life force, had been delivered, and even though it was not enough to make up for the height of
+Water, the life force, had been delivered, and even though it was not enough to make up for the height of a 5-year drought

 What's the difference...